ibm-cloud-docs/powervs-vpc/connect-client-vpn.md

       Look for the `VPN_SERVER` ID in the output of the Terraform apply from the validation step.
 If you don't find it there, follow the previous steps to download the profile and look in the `<vpn_server>.ovpn` file.
 1. Set up the client:

-    You can follow the steps in [Setting up a VPN client](/docs/vpc?topic=vpc-setting-up-vpn-client).
-    {: tip}

-    1. Download and install the OpenVPN client application from https://openvpn.net
+    1. Download and install the OpenVPN client application from https://openvpn.net/client/
     1. Open the OpenVPN client application, and import the `client2site-vpn.ovpn` file.
     1. Enter one of the {{site.data.keyword.cloud_notm}} email addresses that was configured to access the VPN as the user ID.
 1. Go to [https://iam.cloud.ibm.com/identity/passcode](https://iam.cloud.ibm.com/identity/passcode) in your browser to generate a passcode.
 Copy the passcode.
 1. Return to the OpenVPN client application and paste the one-time passcode.
-Then, import the `client2site-vpn.ovpn` certificate file.
+1. Click Continue.

 ### Using client certificates rather than one-time passcodes
 {: #connect-client-vpn-certs}